Launch vehicle system tests: Anomalies

 Wet rehearsal and static fire tests can fail catastrophically, such as that which resulted in a pad explosion of a SpaceX Falcon 9 on September 1, 2016.
 The failure resulted from a major breach of the cryogenic helium system of the second stage during propellant-loading operations.
 The explosion destroyed the rocket and its payload - the AMOS-6 satellite.
 Furthermore, due to extensive fire, the SLC-40 launch pad was heavily damaged and had to be rebuilt.
+Another static fire anomaly was that of a Blue Origin New Glenn rocket on May 28, 2026, which resulted in an explosion on the pad, severely damaging Cape Canaveral Launch Complex 36.

 Static fire test failures have resulted in the unintentional launch of the test vehicle.
 On June 6, 1952, Viking 8 broke loose of its moorings during a static fire test.
 After 55 seconds of flight, a command was sent to cut propulsion, and the rocket crashed 4 mi or 5 mi downrange.
 On June 30, 2024, during a static fire test of the first stage of the Space Pioneer Tianlong-3, a structural failure between the rocket and test stand resulted in an unintentional launch.
 The rocket landed and exploded in the nearby mountains.